 • Exer-Genie

-Using resistance cords or terra bands goes a long way to keep your shoulders healthy and improve their stability.
+Using resistance cords or therabands goes a long way to keeping your shoulders healthy and improving their stability.

-Utilize these in all possible motions and directions and remember less resistance is more.
+Utilize these in all possible motions and directions and remember: less resistance is more.
+You are working out the tiny stabilizer muscles in your shoulders, so no heavy lifting is needed.

 After doing similar exercises for a while, you will feel very tight around your waist which will cause you to become more comfortable in the water.